alphagov/govuk-account-manager-prototype/README.md

 You will need to be logged into the GDS VPN to access concourse.

-The concourse pipeline has credentials for the govuk-forms-deployer user in GOV.UK PaaS.
-This user has the SpaceDeveloper role, so it can cf push the application.
+The concourse pipeline has credentials for the govuk-accounts-developers user in GOV.UK PaaS.
+This user has the SpaceDeveloper role, so it can `cf push` the application.

 ### Secrets

-Secrets are defined via the GDS cli and Concourse secrets manager,
+Secrets are defined via the [gds-cli](https://github.com/alphagov/gds-cli) and Concourse secrets manager.

 You can view live secrets with an authenticated cloud foundry command:
 `cf env govuk-account-manager`.

-Secrets are managed by Concourse secrets manager.
-Once added secret can be called using a double parenthesis syntax.

-You can see examples called as params for instance in the [deploy-app task](https://github.com/alphagov/govuk-account-manager-prototype/blob/main/concourse/pipeline.yaml#L25).

-Concourse can also set them during a deploy using cloud foundry commands (eg. [See here in deploy-to-govuk-pass.yml](https://github.com/alphagov/govuk-account-manager-prototype/blob/main/concourse/tasks/deploy-to-govuk-paas.yml#L48:L58))

-Adding or updating a secret can be done with Concourse secrets manager and the [GDS cli](https://docs.publishing.service.gov.uk/manual/get-started.html#3-install-gds-tooling)
+Adding or updating a secret can be done with Concourse secrets manager and the [GDS cli](https://docs.publishing.service.gov.uk/manual/get-started.html#3-install-gds-tooling).

 ```
 gds cd secrets add cd-govuk-tools govuk-account-manager-prototype/SECRET_NAME your_secret_value